 The curriculum is designed around competency-based objectives rooted in the ACGME core competencies.
 To achieve the objectives, the fellow will participate in nine designated colorectal surgery service rotations, one medical oncology/radiation oncology rotation and one elective rotation.

 The format of the clinical rotations will be a mix of apprenticeship experiences with 1:1 fellow to faculty ratio and colorectal service rotations with a 1:2-3 fellow to faculty ratio.
-This combination allows for comprehensive and immersive exposure to the inpatient and outpatient colorectal oncology practice of the 8 faculty in the section of Colon and Rectal Surgery in the Department of Surgical Oncology.
+This combination allows for comprehensive and immersive exposure to the inpatient and outpatient colorectal oncology practice of the 9 faculty.

 In both the clinical and operative environments, the faculty will supervise the trainee’s progression toward independence.
 To support the clinical experience, additional educational sessions will occur through didactic lectures, journal clubs, grand rounds, multidisciplinary conferences and one-on-one teaching sessions with faculty.